ilbers/isar/doc/user_manual.md

 A custom image recipe may be created to assemble packages of your choice into a root file-system image.
 The `image` class implements a `do_rootfs` function to compile and configure the file-system for you.
-Prebuilt packages may be selected for installation by appending them to the `IMAGE_PREINSTALL` variable while packages created by ISAR should be appended to `IMAGE_INSTALL`.
+Prebuilt packages may be selected for installation by appending them to the `IMAGE_PREINSTALL` variable while packages created by Isar should be appended to `IMAGE_INSTALL`.
 A sample image recipe follows.

 ### Example
 ```
-DESCRIPTION = "Sample image recipe for ISAR"
+DESCRIPTION = "Sample image recipe for Isar"

 LICENSE = "gpl-2.0"
 LIC_FILES_CHKSUM = "file://${LAYERDIR_core}/licenses/COPYING.GPLv2;md5=751419260aa954499f7abaabaa882bbe"